Desert Jet Operations

 Desert Jet meets the The Wyvern Standard, an enhanced set of safety criterion developed over 20 years ago by a group that consisted of members of Fortune 100 companies and flight departments.
 To become a part of the Wyvern Wingman Alliance, Desert Jet participated in an extensive on-site audit which scrutinized its operational and maintenance procedures.

-Desert Jet has been awarded the National Business Aviation Association’s Commercial Business Flying Safety Award for exceptional achievement in maintaining safe flying operations in 2010 and 2011.
+Desert Jet has been awarded the National Business Aviation Association’s Commercial Business Flying Safety Award for exceptional achievement in maintaining safe flying operations every year since our inception.
 Only 34 aircraft charter companies, of the 2000 nationwide, have received this important safety award.

 More on Aircraft Safety